 The movie revolves more or less around the immediate aftermath of Stalin’s death (played by Adrian McLoufghlin), as his body lies in a pool of urine and his associates squabble endlessly over what to do with it.
 His successors Georgy Malenkov and Nikita Krushchev are played by Jeffrey Tambor and Steve Buscemi, respectively.
 Michael Palin plays his protégé Vyacheslav Molotov, while Andrea Riseborough and Rupert Friend play his children Svetlana and Vasily.
 A wealth of actors whose combined market value is probably enough to buy you a whole village in the South of France, somewhere near Nice.

 Blimey, but this is a comedy, isn’t it?
 This is a mockery and so it’s intended to be barbaric and exaggerated, right?
 Well, comedy is not a carte blanche for bigotry.
 There are limits of what’s acceptable.
 We have grown to dismiss blackface and exaggerated representations of homosexuals as a no-go.
-I think that the humour of The Death of Stalin is plainly founded on xenophobia and prejudices, and so it belongs in a very similar category.
+The humour of The Death of Stalin is plainly founded on xenophobia and prejudices, and so it belongs in a very similar category.
+This is not black humour, this is blackface.
 Laughing at someone dead on a pool of piss is neither funny nor subversive.
 It’s simply silly and vulgar.
 Despite the presence of Michael Palin, The Death of Stalin simply isn’t The Life of Brian (Terry Jones, 1979).

 By comparison, how would people in the UK feel about a film mocking Churchill?
 My comparison is neither frivolous nor untimely.
 Firstly, Churchill and Stalin ruled at roughly the same time.
 And a film about Churchill was made earlier this year, which did little but to celebrate the resilience of the British leader.
 Plus another one is being released in a couple of months, and it looks like it’s going to be just as celebratory of the “greatest British person ever”.
 Can you imagine if either of these films laughed at Churchill’s dead body, his alcoholism, his racism or his gassing of people in Mesopotamia?
 It would cause an outrage.
 Well, I think that people in glasshouses shouldn’t throw stones.
 That’s why I recommend that you don’t watch The Death of Stalin.
 That is, unless you simply love to hate Russia, and have no interest in their culture.